DanieLevy/eyetask/FONT_INTEGRATION.md

-# EyeTask Font Integration
+# Drivers Hub Font Integration

-This document describes the font integration system for EyeTask, which includes both **Intel Display** fonts for English content and **Ploni** fonts for Hebrew content.
+This document describes the font integration system for Drivers Hub, which includes both **Intel Display** fonts for English content and **Ploni** fonts for Hebrew content.

 ## Font Files